minorg/minorgordon.net/projects/snomed-ct.md

 A single SNOMED CT concept may have multiple mappings into RDF.
 For example, the root concept is mapped to an RDF Schema `Class`, a SHACL `NodeShape`, and a SKOS `Concept`.
 Each target has its own subject IRI, so that the RDF Schema `Class` corresponding to the SNOMED CT root concept has a different IRI than the SKOS `Concept` mapped from the same.

 SNOMED CT descriptions (human-readable terms) of a concept are mapped to RDF Schema `label`, SKOS `prefLabel`, SKOS `altLabel`, or SHACL `name` statements depending on the type of the description (definition, name, synonym), its acceptability (acceptable, preferred, unacceptable), and the mapping(s) of the concept from the table above.

+Transforming attribute relationship groups presents a challenge.
+In principle, any SNOMED CT concept can have any number of attributes, arbitrarily grouped.
+Mapping every concept-relationship group combination to a SHACL `NodeShape` leads to a combinatorial explosion (the number of concepts multiplied by the number of relationship groups per concept).
+Few SHACL processors are prepared to deal with hundreds of thousands of `NodeShape`s.
+Fortunately, in practice many concepts have the same attribute (types) aligned with the same relationship group numbers, so there can be fewer relationship group `NodeShape` than there are relationship group instances.

 <br/>